Counseling » College-Bound Student-Athletes

 RECOMMENDED HIGH SCHOOL TIMELINE

-• If you are being actively recruited by an NCAA Division I or II school and have a Profile Page account, transition it to a paid Academic & Amateurism Certification account
+• If you are being actively recruited by an NCAA Division I or II school and have a free Profile Page account, transition it to a paid Academic & Amateurism Certification account

-• Complete the Transcript Release Form if you would like MD to share your unofficial transcript with interested coaches/schools.
+• Complete the Transcript Release Form if you would like MD to share your unofficial transcript with interested coaches/schools

-• Note: The NCAA is not requiring the SAT/ACT for their initial-eligibility certification.
-However, the school you plan to attend may still require it
+• NOTE: The NCAA is not requiring the SAT/ACT for their initial eligibility certification.
+However, the school you plan to attend may still require it.

 • Ensure your sports participation information is correct in your NCAA/NAIA Eligibility Center account